mauroservienti/milestone.github.io/_posts/events-magic.md

 Paraphrasing the meme: events are web-scale.

+One could argue what it is that makes people freak out when thinking about coupling.
+That's an appropriate and to-the-point question.
+Coupling, per se, is neither good nor bad.
+It's a metric measuring how much two components are "connected."
+Before trying to eliminate as much coupling as possible blindly, we should understand the context because [not all changes are born equal, and the same is true for coupling; not all coupling is bad coupling](https://milestone.topics.it/2021/03/10/not-all-changes-are-born-equal.html).

 ## Events are not "web-scale"

 Let's start by disambiguating what kind of events we are talking about.
 In the software architecture world, the word event [means too many things](https://milestone.topics.it/2021/09/15/linguistic-limitation.html).